Norecipes - Elevating Everyday Meals

 Sear the cod in a very hot pan with olive oil to form a brown crust and keep the delicate fish from sticking to the pan.

-• Transfer the fish to a plate and add the garlic to the pan, frying until fragrant.
+• Transfer the fish to a plate and add the 15 grams garlic to the pan, frying until fragrant.

 To make the pan sauce for the seared cod, add a bit of garlic and saute it until fragrant.

-• Add the cherry tomatoes and wine and boil, deglazing the pan in the process.
+• Add the 300 grams cherry tomatoes and ½ cup dry white wine and boil, deglazing the pan in the process.

 Deglaze the fond from the bottom of the pan using white wine and cherry tomatoes.

-• Return the cod to the pan and then add the basil.
+• Return the cod to the pan and then add the 13 grams basil.
 Reduce the sauce until it has thickened, flipping the cod over a few times to coat evenly.

 Add the pan-roasted cod back into the pan along with the basil.

-• Turn off the heat, drizzle the lemon juice over the pan-roasted cod and garnish with minced parsley and lemon zest.
+• Turn off the heat, drizzle the 1 tablespoon lemon juice over the pan-roasted cod and garnish with minced Flat-leaf parsley and Lemon zest.

 Coat the cod with the pan sauce and serve, garnished with parsley and lemon zest.